The Sitting Disease

 Transportation infrastructure is particularly influential.

-Research shows that in parts of Europe, between 12% and 30% of daily trips are walked, while in many car-dependent regions the number is significantly lower⁴.
+Research shows that in parts of Europe, between 12% and 30% of daily trips are walked, while in many car-dependent regions the number is significantly lower.
+(See notes 3&4)

 Where daily destinations are reachable on foot, walking happens naturally.
 Where they are not, it disappears almost entirely.